SaqSaq815/Unix-Online-Server/README.md

       - OVH Cloud interface not very user friendly
       - known for having bad customer support with their products
   - Amazon AWS
+    - Pros:
+      - Industry standards
+      - Built to scale easily
+      - Built-in firewall
+      - Most popular website service
+      - A lot of other services available
+    - Cons:
+      - Hard to start
+      - Expensive for zero to no traffic

 ### Your choice of Distribution
   - Debian